Cryptkeeper/fplayer/README.md

 ## Setup

 1. Clone the repository and its submodules: `git clone --recursive git@github.com:Cryptkeeper/fplayer.git`
-2. Build the CMake project with `cmake . -DUSE_OPENAL=true -DUSE_ZSTD=true`
+2. Build the CMake project with `cmake .`
 3. Compile the project with `make`

-`-DUSE_OPENAL=true` and `-DUSE_ZSTD=true` are optional arguments (both default to true) that allow you to strip out the specified dependencies.
-This enables easier build customization for environments where the user may not benefit from the inclusion of either dependency.

 `fplayer -v` will print the dependency versions used, and if any are disabled in the CMake configuration, they will be marked with a "disabled" tag.